+Almost all CME students find work within three months of graduating.
 Graduates from the CME master’s program typically find work as managers in building companies, government agencies or project developers.
 The program equips you with a combination of knowledge in management and engineering disciplines, the ability to take responsibility and industry contacts that is highly valued by potential employers.

 Alternatively, the CME master’s offers an ideal basis from which to deepen your study.
 If you are considering a career in industry, the 4TU.School for Technological Design, Stan Ackermans Institute provides excellent preparation though it is two-year PDEng Professional Doctorate in Engineering (PDEng) program for technical designers.